What is Financial Modeling?

-Financial modeling is one of the most highly valued but thinly understood skills in finance.
-The objective is to combine accounting, finance, and business metrics to create an abstract representation of a company in Excel, forecasted into the future.
+Financial modeling is one of the most highly valued, but thinly understood, skills in financial analysis.
+The objective of financial modeling is to combine accounting, finance, and business metrics to create an abstract representation of a company in Excel, forecasted into the future.
 This guide to financial modeling for beginners and “dummies” will teach you all the basics a beginner needs to know!

-There are many types of financial models with a wide range of uses include: making business decisions at a company, making investments in a private or public company, pricing securities, or undergoing a corporate transaction such as a merger, acquisition, divestiture, or capital raise.
+There are many types of financial models, with a wide range of uses, including making business decisions at a company, making investments in a private or public company, pricing securities, or undergoing a corporate transaction such as a merger, acquisition, divestiture, or capital raise.
 This financial modeling guide is designed to teach you the basics.

 Image from CFI’s financial modeling courses.